Bernard (footballer): Atlético Mineiro

 Bernard started his footballing career in 2006, joining Atlético Mineiro's youth system, but was released twice because of his short height.
 In 2010, he was loaned to Democrata FC (back then, a club which was made up entirely of Atlético Mineiro's youth players), to play in Campeonato Mineiro Segunda Divisão (third level).

 After being the top goalscorer at Democrata (14 goals in only 16 games), Bernard returned to Atlético.
 Despite being young enough to play in Copa São Paulo de Juniores, he was called up by the manager Dorival Júnior to play for first team.

 He made his debut with the club in the match against Uberaba, on 23 March 2011, playing in the right back position due to the squad's injury crisis at the time.
 He then returned to youth squads, scoring the winning goal of the Taça Belo Horizonte de Juniores.

 After Dorival's dismissal and the appointment of Cuca, Bernard returned to the first team squad.
 On 21 May, he made his Série A debut, against Atlético Paranaense.
 In his first season, Bernard appeared 23 times for Galo (19 starts, 1794 minutes overall).
 On 14 September, Atlético's president Alexandre Kalil rejected a £3.4 million bid from Al Ahli Doha.

 He scored his first professional goal on 29 January 2012, against Boa Esporte.
 He then scored again against Caldense on 11 February, and twice against América-MG on 13 May, Campeonato Mineiro's final.
 His first Série A goal came on 23 June, in a 5–1 routing against Náutico.
 He finished the season with 36 appearances (all starts, 3100 minutes overall), scoring eleven times, leading the club (along with Ronaldinho and Jô) to a second-place finish in the league.
 Bernard also won Brasileirão's Best Newcomer.

-In December, Spartak Moscow had an £9.8 million offer rejected by Alexandre Kalil.
+In December, Spartak Moscow had an £9.8 million offer rejected by Atlético.

-On 30 July 2013 Atletico Mineiro President Alexandre Kalil accepted an offer of £22 million from Ukrainian club Shakhtar Donetsk.
-However, the player's agent and father revealed his son had his heart set on joining FC Porto, although, Kalil revealed Shakhtar were the only club to submit an offer for the player.
+On 30 July 2013, Atlético accepted a £22 million bid from Ukrainian club Shakhtar Donetsk.
+Bernard's agent and father, however, revealed his son was set on joining FC Porto, although Atlético's president Alexandre Kalil revealed Shakhtar were the only club to submit an offer for the player.